 Where can I find information about the work of the senate?

-Information about the work of the faculty senate can be found online on our website.
+Information about the work of the faculty senate can be found on the Senate website.
 Meeting materials including meeting agendas, meeting summaries, meeting minutes, pending resolutions, and final resolutions are available to the public.